moliver28/research-handbook/content/handbook/support/support-time-off.md

 If your PTO will prevent a timely update, ask the customer whether they would prefer to pause the ticket with the `on-hold` status or have someone else step in.
+For high priority tickets, tend towards a handing over to someone else:

 1. Use the [OOO Ticket Summary](https://gitlab.com/search?search=360080271299&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar)
    macro, providing the same information as described in the